rednafi/rednafi.com/content/mélange/descending_into_the_aether.md

 since there's no fan and the whole SoC is passively cooled, the performance does take a hit when compared with an actively cooled machine.
 My workflow on this device includes writing stuff on VSCode, running 3-10 Docker containers, developing web applications, and the usual lightweight browsing.
-Turns out the passively cooled 8-core M2 can handle all of those like a champ and some more.
+Turns out, the passively cooled 8-core M2 can handle all of those like a champ and some more.
 Also, the 16 GB memory gives me enough leeway to do serious development work every now and then should I need to.